-The limited dynamic range of slide film is another reason it’s viewed as hard to shoot.
-The perfect time to try it out is during the golden hour.
+The limited dynamic range of slide film is another factor it’s regarded as tough to shoot.
+Golden hour is the ideal time to shoot reversal.

-The Yashica TL uses 35mm film that is in canisters.
-In addition, it is the most often used film format and in some instances is referred to as 135 film.
+35mm film that comes in metal canisters is used by the Yashica TL.
+It is also the best-selling film format and in some instances is called 135 film.

-One of the marvelous properties of film is that you can swap the film stock you work with and get a unique look to your pictures.
+One of the fantastic things about film is that you can swap the film you work with and get a completely different look to your shots.

-Virtually all new 35mm film distributed at this point has DX encoding on the canister.
-This allows electronically controlled cameras to automatically detect and set the ISO of the film put in the camera.
+Virtually all available 35mm film made these days has DX encoding on the canister.
+This enables cameras to auto detect and set the ISO when the canister is put in the camera.

-DX-coding is not going to change anything for the Yashica TL because ISO is required to be set manually with the ASA knob.
+DX-coding will not change anything for the Yashica TL because ISO must be selected manually.

-You will find only a few possibilities for where to have 35mm film developed.
-For a more detailed discussion of the possibilities check out my guide on Where to Get Film Developed.
+There are a range of possible choices for where to have film processed.
+For a more complete discussion of the possibilities look at my guide on Where to Develop Film.

 - Develop Film at Home